 What we like best about Outschool is the flexibility that it offers, and the variety of opportunities to learn new things, no matter where we are in the world.
 One of the drawbacks, though, is that the quality of instructors varies, so it’s important to read the reviews of the instructors.
 If you’re interested in trying out Outschool, you can use my referral code to get $20 off your first class purchase.

-Beyond School is a new learning platform geared towards both kids and adults.
-The co-founders of Beyond School are very intentional about creating a curriculum built on a foundation of diversity, equity, and inclusion, and with an anti-racism framework.
+Omnis Education is a learning platform geared towards both kids and adults.
+The co-founders of Omnis Education are very intentional about creating a curriculum built on a foundation of diversity, equity, and inclusion, and with an anti-racism framework.

-Sample courses like “Arab Golden Age” and “Anti-Racism For Kids” share stories that aren’t often told in most school courses.
+Sample courses offered through their learning program, Omnis School, include courses like “Plastics In The Oceans” and “Anti-Racism For Kids”.
+The courses aim to share perspectives that aren’t often found in most school courses.
 CEO Jennifer Sutherland Miller explains, “we want to be the place where you learn about ALL the good stuff that isn’t everywhere else.”

 Online college classes can also be a good resource for high school age students.
 Junior colleges and community colleges will sometimes allow high school students to register for their classes.
 For worldschooling families who intend to have their kids attend college, this is a great way to have them complete some of their general education requirements.